Policy 1080 – Educational Equity

 -

 The Superintendent/designee will oversee the development of system-wide objectives, activities, and track progress towards measurable targets to achieve educational equity.
-Superintendent/designee will track and record progress toward measureable targets to achieve educational equity.
+Superintendent/designee will track and record progress toward measurable targets to achieve educational equity.
 At least one goal will focus on racial equity.

 -